You are here:

 - Any other checks deemed necessary where the trustee has lived or worked outside the UK

-This is outlined in paragraph 171 and 172 of Keeping Children Safe in Education, and in paragraph 20(6)(b) of The Education (Independent School Standards) Regulations 2014.
+This is outlined in paragraph 176 to 179 of Keeping Children Safe in Education.
+The right to work check requirement is set out in paragraph 20(6)(b) of The Education (Independent School Standards) Regulations 2014.

 For DBS checks requirements for chairs of trustees, see the section below.